 Featured Content

 The Center for Life Science Ventures was founded in 2008 as a startup incubator to help develop young Cornell life science companies.
-The Center is funded by Cornell’s Research Division, the Institute of Biotechnology and NYSTAR.
+The Center is funded through the Office of the Vice President for Research and Innovation, the Institute of Biotechnology and NYSTAR.

 The Center’s program focuses on accelerating research and development of its client’s companies’ technology and products, validating its client companies’ business plans, and strengthening their management teams.
 The Center’s goal is to facilitate the forward progress of client companies to the point where each will merit significant outside investment, and achieve self-sufficiency.
 In doing so, the Center for Life Science Ventures contributes to the University’s mission as New York State’s Morrill Land Grant institution to support local, regional, and state-wide Life Sciences jobs/economic development.